mkbabb/parse-that/docs/tranches/B/B.md

 compiled graph/table/source leaves, balanced discard, unordered S/D and the callback/ASCII/sticky leaf widenings are retired.
 The remaining transaction, run-state, slot/span, recovery and consumer-result mechanisms are behavioral laws, not an admitted candidate.
-P3 is next, beginning with same-FIRST speculative recovery and a direct closure-kernel surface cut.
+P3's same-FIRST hostile case is banked at `f4b9abb`: retired D preserves final values/spans but changes immutable recovery provenance when diagnostics are toggled, so accepted-M2 closure order is the control law.
+P3 continues with a direct closure-kernel surface cut.
 The live production parser source remains rejected M3 at `90d4ec5`; M2 at `de36d57` remains the performance control.
 No bootstrap, formation, execution or release credit follows.